HISTORY OF KOBUDO

-The use of “white weapons” for self-defense has always been part of the cultural heritage of Japan’s Ryukyu Islands, which include Okinawa.
-Karate and kobudo are two wheels on the axle of the Japanese martial arts.
-And while karate is practiced more widely around the world, kobudo can add a similarly rich dimension of fitness to students of any martial art.
+The use of “white weapons” for self-defence has always been part of the cultural heritage of Japan’s Ryukyu Islands, which include Okinawa.
+Karate and Kobudo are two wheels on the axle of Japanese martial arts.
+While karate is practiced more widely around the world, Kobudo is less popular.
+However, Kobudo can add a similarly rich dimension of fitness to students of any martial art.
 Making the pursuit even better, training in weapons is a whole lot of fun.

-Here in South Africa, our Honbu Dojo ( Parent Dojo / Headquarters) fall under direct lineage of Gaja Sensei.
-We are extremely privileged to be students of our Senseis, Elias & Lilan Kattan.
-Kattan Senseis make regular trips to Okinawa not only to study and train at OGKK Headquarters, but also at the Matayoshi Kobudo headquarters operated by Shinsei Matayoshi while instructed by current head of style, Gaja Sensei.
+In South Africa, the Honbu Dojo ( Parent Dojo / Headquarters) falls directly under the regulation of Gaja Sensei.
+Monique and Nicolette (IMAA Instructors) are privileged to be students of our Senseis Elias and Lilan Kattan.
+Kattan Senseis make regular trips to Okinawa to study and train at OGKK Headquarters, and at the Matayoshi Kobudo headquarters operated by Shinsei Matayoshi while instructed by the current head of style, Gaja Sensei.

 The second weapon on the Matayoshi Kobudo syllabus is the sai.
 A sai of proper length will extend slightly beyond the user’s elbow when retracted.
 Sais are used in sets of three, with one carried in the belt to replace one that might be thrown.